sony/nnc-plugin/manuals/Pre_Process/Create_Dataset/ObjectDetection_CenterNet.rst

 **Reference**

-The object detection dataset created using this plugin and with the grid-size set to 16 can be trained by using the synthetic_image_object_detection sample project.
+The object detection dataset created using this plugin and with the grid-size set to 4 can be trained by using the synthetic_image_object_detection_centernet sample project.

-For training, for each Argument layer in the Training, Validation, and Runtime networks, set the Value property of NumClass to the value specified by num-class, set NumAnchor to the value specified by anchor, set InputCh to the value specified by channel, and set Width and Height to the values specified by width and height, respectively.
+For training, for each Argument layer in the Main and Runtime networks, set the Value property of num_class, input_channel, input_width, input_height and grid_size to the value specified by num_class, channel, width, height and grid_size, respectively.